ZenanXing/Construct-Validation-for-IGGYPOPseq/README.md

 ### Execution

-You can easily run the pipeline on Linux or through a Docker image.
+You can run the pipeline on Linux or through a Docker image.
 Additionally, we provide scripts for performing the analysis on cluster with SLURM.

 ### - Linux